ctkelley/SIAMFANLEquations.jl/README.md

 If __log(version_number) < 0__ there's trouble!

-This is version v0.3.2.
+This is version v0.3.3.

 The solvers are stable.
-I'll tag this version when the writing is done and the notebook <--> print book maps are mostly done.
+I'll tag this version when everything for Chapter 3 is done.

 The plan is, for x > 2.

 - v0.x.0 goes live when the codes can duplicate the examples I'll keep from Chapter x of (Kel03) and make the new examples.